-You may be able to get the discount applied to your gas bill if you are a dual-fuel customer (one gas and electricity plan with the same supplier).
+You may get the discount applied to your gas bill if you are a dual-fuel customer (one gas and electricity plan with the same supplier).
 If using a traditional prepayment meter, you will probably get a top-up voucher.